-The persons responsible for planning and construction of the potable water system should be familiar with the contents in the following Regulations and guidelines:
+The individuals responsible for planning and construction of the potable water system should be familiar with the contents in the following regulations and guidelines:

-- Regulations of 31 August 2001, relating to health, environment and safety in the petroleum activities (consisting of the HSE Framework Regulations with subordinate regulations) - Regulations of 4 September 1987, no. 860 concerning potable water system and potable water supply on mobile offshore units - Regulations of 4 December 2001, concerning potable water - The NIPH guideline "Sufficient, safe and good potable water offshore"
+- Regulations of 12th February 2010 No. 158, relating to health, environment and safety in the petroleum activities and on certain onshore facilities (consisting of the HSE Framework Regulations with underlying regulations on management, activities and facilities) - Regulations of 4th December 2015, No. 1406 concerning potable water and potable water systems on mobile offshore units

+Regulations of 4th December 2001 No. 1372, concerning potable water

+The NIPH guideline "Sufficient, safe and good potable water offshore"